jayway/cljwordgraph/INTRODUCTION.md

     Ran 1 tests containing 1 assertions.
     1 failures, 0 errors.

-They can also be run from the REPL using run-tests.
-We first load the file with the test code, to make sure all definitions are evaluated:
+Tests can also be run from within the REPL.
+We first load the file with the test code, to make sure all definitions are
+evaluated:

-    user=> (load-file "/src/asdf/test/asdf/test/core.clj")
+    user=> (load-file "/tmp/asdf/test/asdf/test/core.clj")

+Then we import the `clojure.test` namespace, so that we can access them from the current namespace, which is `user`:

+	user=> (use 'clojure.test)

+Finally, we run the tests in the `asdf.test.core` namespace:

     user=> (run-tests 'asdf.test.core)
 	Testing asdf.test.core

+	FAIL in (replace-me) (core.clj:6)
+	No tests have been written.
+	expected: false
+	  actual: false

 	Ran 1 tests containing 1 assertions.
 	1 failures, 0 errors.
 	{:type :summary, :test 1, :pass 0, :fail 1, :error 0}

 # Misc
 Create a Maven pom file:

     % lein pom

-The pom file can be used for importing the project into Eclipse, NetBeans, or IntelliJ.
-Beware that once using the pom, you're leaving the Leiningen world.
-Changes in `project.clj` will not be picked up when using these tools.
+The pom file can be used for importing the project into Eclipse, NetBeans, or IntelliJ, or as a starting point when converting the project to use Maven.

-The pom is not needed if using Leiningen with a text editor.
+Note: The pom is not needed if using Leiningen with a text editor.